Hamiltonian Active Particles in Incompressible Fluid Membranes: Dipolar flows: near and far zones

 \section{Dipolar flows: near and far zones}

-Force--free active inclusions such as membrane--anchored motors are naturally modelled as force dipoles (stresslets).
+Force-free active inclusions such as membrane-anchored motors are naturally modelled as force dipoles (stresslets).
 A point stresslet of strength $\sigma$ and orientation $\hat{\mathbf d}$ located at the origin can be represented as the derivative of the Stokeslet along the dipole axis,